thomasrthompsonllc/react-website/README.md

 ## Issues or Comments
-If there are issues or comments concerning this example please feel free to reach out to me by filing an issue or emailing me at tom@thomasrthompsonllc.com for help configuring your project.
+If there are issues or comments concerning this example please feel free to reach out to me by filing an issue or emailing me at tom@thomasrthompsonllc.com .

 # Getting Started with Create React App